AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_commandline.rst

    coverage, in particular bypassing project-based unit selection based on switches :option:`-P` and :option:`--units`.

-See the :ref:`sunits` section for extra details and use examples about the various switches used to specify units of interest for source coverage.
+See section :ref:`sunits` for extra details and use examples about the various switches used to specify units of interest for source coverage.

 Elements on the command line that are not tied to a particular option are